Show of hands,

 - How much are you willing to spend on organizing?
 Be honest and inventive.

-I like to see my stash.
+HERE IS MY THOUGHT PROCESS: I like to see my stash.
 I forget where I put things so I label boxes, bins, drawers, etc. I prefer to stand and walk around from zone to zone.
 And most of all, I love crafting with friends so I need space for them.
-My craft space is in my finished basement.
-I keep it on the cool side.
-So, I have a basket full of slippers and several sweatshirts for myself and friends.
+My craft space is in my finished basement and it is 10′ x 10′.

 - IKEA Kallax units

 - Slat Wall – comes in 4′ x 8′ sheets at lumber yard

 - Magnetic Cards for dies from Stamp n Storage